caster0x00/Nihilist/README.md

 # Copyright

-Copyright (c) 2025 Magama Bazarov.
+Copyright (c) 2025 Mahama Bazarov.
 This project is licensed under the Apache 2.0 License

 This project is not affiliated with or endorsed by Cisco Systems, Inc.